Volume 68, Number 2, October 2004

 Max-Planck Institut für Physik komplexer Systeme Nöthnitzer Straße 38, D-01187 Dresden, Germany

 Using detrended fluctuation analysis (DFA), we study long-term correlations in wind speed data.
 We find that not only the wind speed data themselves but also their volatilities possess long-range correlations, expressed by the fluctuation exponent α being larger than one half.
 We also perform a multifractal analysis.
 Whereas most data sets show a broad multifractal spectrum, recordings of two days, obtained at the same measurement site, are essentially monofractal.
 By surrogate analysis, we confirm the monofractal nature of these data.
 Our analysis shows that correlated volatility does not necessarily imply multifractality (as often assumed) and that a given system may exhibit both mono- and multifractal signals, depending on system parameters.

-74.40.+k – Fluctuations (noise, chaos, nonequilibrium superconductivity, localization, etc.).
+PACS: 05.45.Tp – Time series analysis / 92.60.Gn – Winds and their effects / 74.40.+k – Fluctuations (noise, chaos, nonequilibrium superconductivity, localization, etc.)

-© EDP Sciences 2004
+© EDP Sciences, 2004